 ‘Stucco Veneziano’ is a contemporary, acrylic Italian polished plaster, which-when applied on at least 2 smooth coats and burnished-can create a high-gloss, marble-like finish.

-The advanced acrylic formula endows this plaster with enhanced durability and flexibility.
+The advanced acrylic formula endows this polished plaster with enhanced durability and flexibility.
 This Stucco has one of the most extensive colour selection in the industry – please don’t hesitate to contact us if you would like to specify an NCS or RAL, Dulux or Farrow and Ball colour.

-This plaster is one of the most technically advanced, easy-to-use and durable polished Venetian plasters on the market.
+This polished plaster is one of the most technically advanced, easy-to-use and durable polished Venetian plasters on the market.

 Impera Italia’s Advice™

-Due to it’s slower drying time Stucco Veneziano is highly suitable for multi-colour Venetian plaster finishes and when detailed effects are required (meaning it’s a great product for artists).
+Due to it’s slower drying time Stucco Veneziano is highly suitable for multi-colour polished Venetian plaster finishes and when detailed effects are required (meaning it’s a great product for artists).

 ‘Stucco Veneziano’ means Venetian plaster and is a general term that describes plasters with fine marble dust.